dmwm/CMSKubernetes/docker/pypi/wmagent/README.md

 ```

 ## Running a WMAgent container
-It is a must that only one WMAgent container should be running on a singe agent VM.
-It is partially guarantied by setting all the host mounts as `private` (see the `:Z` mount options bellow).

 One needs to bind mount several directories from the host VM (vocmsXXXX) and also to update the selinux lables with the Z option again at the host.
 * /data/certs